python-trio/trio-asyncio/README.rst

 *really* don't want to re-invent any wheels in your project.

-Thus, being able to use asyncio libraries from Trio is useful.
-Trio-Asyncio enables you to do that, and more.
+Thus, being able to use asyncio libraries from Trio is useful. trio-asyncio enables you to do that, and more.

 --------------------------------------
  Transparent vs. explicit translation